fybrik/fybrik/website/content/docs/reference/components/ddc/index.md

 The difference is that _SyncTransfer_ is running continuously, _BatchTransfer_ requires a schedule or is a one-time transfer.

-Initally we will limit _SyncTransfer_ to the movement of data from Kafka to COS or from Kafka to Db2.
+Initially we will limit _SyncTransfer_ to the movement of data from Kafka to COS or from Kafka to Db2.

 The status of the CRD is continuously updated with the state of the data distribution.
 It is used to detect both success or error situations as well as freshness.
 It also provides transfer statistics.